DOBSON FOOTBALL BOOSTER CLUB

 C. Committee Reports: All committee reports will be a regular part of the Order of Business of each monthly meeting.

-A person elected by a majority vote of the voting members attending the next Dobson Football Booster Club General meeting shall fill a vacancy occurring in an officer’s position for the un-expired term.
-If a meeting has just occurred the Executive Board may schedule an emergency special meeting.
+A person elected by a majority vote of the Executive Board shall fill a vacancy occurring in an officer’s position for the un-expired term.
+If a meeting has just occurred, the Executive Board may schedule an emergency special meeting.

 IX.
 QUORUM AND VOTING

-A. Quorum: A minimum of five (5) members of the Executive Board must be present to conduct business at any regularly scheduled meeting.
+A. Quorum: A majority of the Executive Board must be present to conduct official business at any regularly scheduled meeting.

 B. Voting: The number of votes needed for passage of any Board action will be a simple majority.